Val di Noto

 Militello in Val di Catania

 Located at the foot of Mount Etna, between Catania and Ragusa, this small baroque destination in the Val di Noto is worth a visit.
 Even in less than a day you can admire its many churches, the old town, and the ancient Barresi-Branciforte castle.
-Militello in Val di Catania contains small treasures from the Baroque period, but that's not all.

 Discover the history and traditions of southeastern Sicily by visiting Val di Noto’s many museums and galleries.
 This will allow you to delve even deeper into this territory’s culture, dig into its millenary origins, and take an exciting journey through time.